alexisuaguilaru/BookExplorer/README.md

 ## Introduction
 This project aims to create a solution to explore new titles based on the user's preferences, tastes and previously read books.

+## Methodology
+The Extreme Programming (XP) methodology was used for this project, with development cycles of 1 to 2 weeks.

 ## Usage Instructions
 First it is necessary to clone this repository:
 ```bash